maekawatoshiki/sericum/README.md

-### this branch is "new-regalloc" to think&create better register allocation system
+### this branch is "new-regalloc" to devise better register allocation system

 # Cilk